Dr David Pritchard

 • Doctor of Philosophy, Macquarie University

-• Bachelor of Arts (Honours), Macquarie University
+• Doctor of Philosophy of Ancient History, Macquarie University

 Publications